 Second, a broader, strategic review may be an appropriate element of program implementation.
 This broader review could be used to examine whether the mechanism is effectively serving overall goals of the program and whether allocation of funds is having the intended impact.
 This strategic review is expected to occur less frequently and may involve an external evaluator.

-Guidance for the Implementation Phase in relation to Reviews: The CCWG recommends that as part of the implementation, it should be determined whether these reviews are to be carried out by one panel or two different panels recognizing the importance of the opportunity for the community to participatipate, factoring in required expertise skills and commitments required.
+Guidance for the Implementation Phase in relation to Reviews: The CCWG recommends that as part of the implementation, it should be determined whether these reviews are to be carried out by one panel or two different panels recognizing the importance of the opportunity for the community to participate, factoring in required expertise skills and commitments required.

 Next Steps

-This proposed Final Report will be posted for public comment for a minimum duration of 40 days.
-Following the closing of the public comment forum, the CCWG will review the public comments received and update this report as needed and finalize it for submission to its Chartering Organizations.
+This proposed Final Report will be posted for Public Comment for a minimum duration of 40 days.
+Following the closing of the Public Comment forum, the CCWG will review the Public Comments received and update this report as needed and finalize it for submission to its Chartering Organizations.

 Annex A - Background